 While reading in school or college, one comes across many classmates: both good and bad, life-forging and life-corroding.
-You make friendship with the classmate who is of your taste and temperament, who matches to your moods and mentality.
+You make friendship with the classmate who is of your taste and temperament, who matches your moods and mentality.
 You gradually grow intimacy with your bosom classmate, share his joys and sorrows ad instead expect the same from him.
-Friendship becomes a reciprocal bond, each for other.
+Friendship becomes a reciprocal bond, each for others.
 It gathers maturity, perfection, attains, purity and glory.
-A good classmate is a bliss of God.
-He forges life, retards, monotony, make life colorful.
+A good classmate is the bliss of God.
+He forges a life, retards, monotony, makes life colorful.
 I have such a classmate – Debasish, nicknamed as “Pintu”.

 Pintu’s Greatness :

 Pintu is simple, humble, playful and jovial.
-He values mutual independence, fellowfeelingness, citizenship, love and kindness.
+He values mutual independence, fellow feelingness, citizenship, love, and kindness.
 Simplicity is expressed through his dress, etiquette.
-He never talks exaggerately.
-He labours hard and inspires me to do so too.
+He never talks exaggeratedly.
+He labors hard and inspires me to do so too.
 He is against malpractice, against injustice.
 He is free, frank and very straightforward.
-When Asim, a villain like boy asked him for vote in the college election, he told straight-“First improve your character, then beg vote”.When lecturer neglected classes, he went straight to the principal and complained against him.
+When Asim, a villain like boy asked him for a vote in the college election, he told straight-“First improve your character, then begs vote”.When the lecturer neglected classes, he went straight to the principal and complained against him.

-Pintu is the pride of our college, and I am roud of having such a compassionate and genius room-mate.
+Pintu is the pride of our college, and I am proud of having such a compassionate and genius room-mate.
 He possesses a sweet, tender heart, loving spirit.
-Love, not hatred construction, not destruction; optimism not pessimism is his motto.
-His genuine love, trust and understanding for me has made my life serene, sober, realistic.
+Love, not hatred construction, not destruction; optimism, not pessimism is his motto.
+His genuine love, trust, and understanding for me have made my life serene, sober, realistic.
 I thank him very much and pray for his long life.